-This is complemented by a commitment to research and a quality improvement program focussing on improved clinical care for people with CF.
+This is complemented by a commitment to research and a quality improvement program focusing on improved clinical care for people with cystic fibrosis (CF).

 Services vary across States and Territories depending on availability of funding, gaps in health care service provision, capacity and need.
-All State and Territory Cystic Fibrosis organisations are members of Cystic Fibrosis Australia and work collaboratively together to increase awareness, provide essential services and support research and advocacy initiatives.
+All State and Territory CF organisations are members of Cystic Fibrosis Australia (CFA) and work collaboratively together to increase awareness, provide essential services and support research and advocacy initiatives.

-In addition to encouraging cohesion among State and Territory bodies, Cystic Fibrosis Australia manages the CF data registry, leads the national research program, conducts a biennial CF Conference and supports the quality improvement program including the clinic peer review program and the CF Standards of Care and Infection Control Guidelines.
+In addition to encouraging cohesion among State and Territory bodies, CFA manages the CF data registry, leads the national research program, conducts a biennial CF conference and supports the quality improvement program including the clinic peer review program and the CF Standards of Care and Infection Control Guidelines.

 Families affected by CF and health professionals are encouraged to access services available from each of the CF organisations.